 Besides, in ESP teaching, metaphor is really a hard nut to crack for students.
 For instance, economic journalism in which metaphor is ubiquitous does not only serve the purpose of informing about ongoing economic processes but also that of selling a particular worldview.
 That is to say, once we can have a better understanding of metaphors in economic discourse of intercultural context, it would be much easier for students to learn well.
 This is my motivation for choosing this study area.

-Once I have completed my PhD, I will go back to my country to be a language teacher and researcher in the institution of Higher Education.
+Once I have completed my Ph.D., I plan to go back to my country to be a language teacher and researcher in the institution of Higher Education.